BTNeandertha1/BTDiablo/README.md

 - Add more evil urns?

 # Patch Notes XXIV.5
+- Buffed Uber zones to be Area Level 96 (Trist is 99)
 - Buffed MF Potion to 150% Magic Find
 - 99 Stacked Runes El-Lem + Stamina Potion = 33 Runes of the next tier**
 - 100 Stacked Runes Pul-Cham + Stamina Potion = 50 Runes of the next tier**